theTemitope/8-Weeks-SQL-Challenge/Week 1/Readme.md

 Additionally he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.

 ## Objectives
-- Help Danny understand the different type of customers he has, their preferences, their visiting patterns and how much money they spend on each meal
+- Help Danny understand what menu item his customers prefers the most and the least.
-- Help Danny determine if the feedback from the first report clearly alligns with the existing customer loyalty program
+- Help Danny understand how much money his customers have to spend on menu items and if the current price favours their needs.
-- Help Danny figure out a new loyalty program and compare it with the existing loyalty program
+- Help Danny determine the changes in purchases of his loyal customer before and after the customer loyalty program
 - Help Danny create a database where he can easily store his customers data and retrieve them for future analysis purposes

 ## Data Source